The algebraic cheap rebuilding property: Bootstrapping

 \section{Bootstrapping}

 The goal of this section is to prove the Bootstrapping Theorem~\ref{thm:bootstrapping}.
 First, in Section~\ref{sec:bootstrapping} we work over a fixed ring (e.g., a group ring).
-Then, in Section~\ref{sec:equivariant bootstrapping} we pass to the global equivariant setting over varying group rings.
+Then, in Section~\ref{sec:equivariant bootstrapping} we pass to the global equivariant setting over varying group rings to obtain corresponding classes of groups.